nosas/blog/keras_tuner_tensorboard/article.md

 # Hyperparameter optimization

 Finding the optimal model architecture and training configuration is a tedious and time-consuming task.
-The manual process of repeatedly tuning a model's hyperparameters and training configuration often leads to sub-optimal model performance.
+The manual process of repeatedly tuning a model's hyperparameters and training configuration often leads to suboptimal model performance.

 *Hyperparameters* are values that are used to control the model's learning process during training.
-Their values determine the model's performance - specifically, the model's ability to correctly map the input data to the desired labels or targets.
+Their values determine the model's performance – specifically, the model's ability to correctly map the input data to the desired labels or targets.
 The more optimal the hyperparameters, the better the model's performance.

 In deep learning models, the most common hyperparameters are the number of hidden layers, the number of neurons in each layer, and the activation function used in each layer.